loopdash/loopdash/src/blog/business-nonprofit-website-questions.md

 title: What Nonprofits & Businesses Should Ask Before Hiring a Web Agency
 meta:
    title: What Nonprofits & Businesses Should Ask Before Hiring a Web Agency
-   description: A simple checklist of key questions nonprofits and businesses should ask before hiring a web agency, covering timelines, budgets, platform choice, and post-launch support.
+   description: A checklist of must-ask questions and essential tips for nonprofits, advocacy groups, and businesses before hiring a web design agency.
+Learn what to look for in timelines, budgets, CMS platforms, and post-launch support.
    image: ./src/img/blogs/abstract-blur-grass.png
    alt: An abstract, artistic blur of green grass in soft natural light, creating a calm and organic backdrop
 sitemap: